-There's a problem with this theory.
-If Megalodon still exists, and feeds on modern whales, we'd see evidence on whales that survived attacks.
-So, there must be another food source, one that never comes to the surface.
+There's a problem with this.
+If Megalodon still exists and feeds on whales, we'd see evidence on whales that survived attacks, just as we see evidence of great white shark attacks on lucky seals that managed to escape.

 The Search for the Megalodon Shark

 So how does a coastal predator go from munching on whales, pinnipeds, and massive turtles near shore to eating deep-diving creatures in the Marina Trench?